Zhuan-pitt/mywebpage/content/project/Ep/index.md

 ---
-title: Estimating the entanglment of purification
+title: Tensor network and the entanglment of purification
-summary: An example of using the in-built project page.
+summary: ''
 tags:
   - Quantum information
   - Random matrix